MicrosoftDocs/azure-docs-powershell/azps-8.0.0/Az.Accounts/Enable-AzContextAutosave.md

 This cmdlet allows the Azure context information to be saved and automatically loaded when you start a PowerShell process.
 For example, when opening a new window.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.accounts/enable-azcontextautosave) for up-to-date information.

 ## SYNTAX

 ```